34 things to do when starting university

-You might have contents insurance included as part of your tenancy agreement in halls (check your contracts if you're not sure) – if so, skip to the next point.
+You might have contents insurance included as part of your tenancy agreement in halls (check your contracts if you're not sure) or you're able to take advantage of your parents' policy (again, ask them to check their agreement).
+If so, skip to the next point.

 If not, check out our guide to cheap student contents insurance – you never know when you might need it!

 If you think you'll be using public transport even slightly regularly, it's worth your while looking at the cost of a bus or railcard, as it could save you money in the long run.

 Check if you need a TV Licence